-When working with PAE-registered youth, workers should take advantage of the Essential Recruitment Strategiess document that was developed to help workers who are looking for permanency for their youth.
+When working with PAE-registered youth, workers should take advantage of the Essential Recruitment Strategies document that was developed to help workers who are looking for permanency for their youth.
 It is a great starting point to identify services for which a youth is eligible, with a variety of activities for workers to discuss with the county and the youth to help find permanency.
 This is not an exhaustive list of recruitment strategies, but it can serve as a reference for workers, attorneys and judges and be included in case records.
 Workers are encouraged to creatively develop and employ additional strategies to recruit families.
 More strategies are available to all SWAN eligible youth regardless of PAE registration.

 Waiting Child